Hello-AndyJoe/Challenge-12-SQL-CompanyDB/README.md

 [The Repository of the MySql Company Database](https://github.com/Hello-AndyJoe/Challenge-12-SQL-CompanyDB)

-The cloned repository does not include the node_module foldr containing the Inquirer, Express or MySQL2 NPMs.
+The cloned repository does not include the node_module folder containing the Inquirer, Express or MySQL2 NPMs.
 Install them into the repository by running `npm i` in a GitBash terminal within Visual Studio Code.

 ## Usage